Casa-Voyageurs Railway Station: History

 It was expanded for Al Boraq service which began November 2018.
 Casa-Voyageurs became the southern terminus for the high speed train.

-It is the largest railway hub in the country, serving direct trains within Morocco (Aïn Sebaâ, Fes, Khouribga, Marrakech, Rabat, Tangier) and Casablanca's Mohammed V International Airport.
+It is the largest railway hub in the country, serving direct trains within Morocco (Aïn Sebaâ, Fez, Khouribga, Marrakesh, Rabat, Tangier) and Casablanca's Mohammed V International Airport.

 Destinations

 From Casa Voyageurs direct services are available to and from: